drninkeo/webserver-time/README.md

 - Move the time display to an individual position using drag and drop (mouse button on time display!)
 - Click on the time display to switch beetween UTC, Local Time and UTC & Local Time
+- The size of the time display can be changed variably using the scroll wheel
+- Switching the arrangement (vertical or horizontal) is now done by holding down the time display (2.5 seconds!)
 - A switch in the script header  can be used to toggle the time display on mobile devices and show the date

 ![image](https://github.com/user-attachments/assets/766b7de0-d0ed-484a-85c6-c899e85fbd03)